Representation for Everyone

 Evidence is your story in facts: contracts, receipts, emails, messages, photos, or statements.

-Grapple Law helps you organise and assess it, showing what matters most and how to present it clearly.
-Your claim looks professional - without paying professional rates..
+Grapple Law helps you organise and assess your evidence, showing what matters most and how to present it clearly.
+Your claim looks professional - without paying professional rates.

 How Much Does a Small Claim Cost?